sympy/sympy/doc/src/modules/physics/units/philosophy.rst

     D^n = \underbrace{D \times \cdots \times D}_{\text{$n$ times}},

 and by definition :math:`D^0 = 1`.
 The :math:`\{d_i\}_{i=1,\ldots,n}` are
-called generators of the group since any element :math:`D \in G` can be expressed as the product of powers of the generators:
+called generators of the self since any element :math:`D \in G` can be expressed as the product of powers of the generators:

 .. math::